Ranvek, 15 mg 28 pcs.

 The frequency and severity of increases in ALT/AST activity did not increase over time, including during extended studies.

-– Mean triglycerides increased by 0.15 mmol/L.
+• Average triglyceride levels increased by 0.15 mmol/L.

 Creatine phosphokinase (CPK)

-In placebo-controlled clinical trials where patients in groups receiving concomitant therapy with traditional DMARDs lasting up to 12-14 weeks, increased CPK levels were observed.
-After 12-14 weeks, elevation of CPK to >5ÃVGN levels was observed in 1.0% and 0.3% of patients in the groups of patients receiving RANVEC at a dose of 15 mg and placebo, respectively.
-Most cases of elevation to the >5ÃVGN level were temporary and did not require discontinuation of therapy.
+In placebo-controlled clinical trials, where patients in groups received concomitant therapy with traditional DMARDs, lasting up to 12-14 weeks, an increase in CPK levels was observed.
+After 12-14 weeks, an increase in CPK to a level of >5×ULN was observed in 1.0% and 0.3% of patients in the groups of patients taking RANVEK at a dose of 15 mg and placebo, respectively.
+Most cases of increases to levels >5×ULN were temporary and did not require discontinuation of therapy.
 Mean CPK levels increased after 4 weeks and remained stable thereafter, including during longer therapy.

 Neutropenia